Looking for a healthy easy treat that everyone will love? These low-carb snickerdoodle cookie dough bites are the perfect solution.

-Even your pickiest eater is going to love this recipe for 5 Minute, 6 Ingredient Low Carb Snickerdoodle Cookie Dough Balls.
+Even your pickiest eater is going to love this recipe for 5-Minute, 6-Ingredient Low-Carb Snickerdoodle Cookie Dough Bites.
 Guaranteed.

 Let me tell you how I know I have a winner recipe……